 Some studies even show peppermint improves digestion and the symptoms of irritable bowel syndrome.
 (1, 8) Plus, its minty flavor is a natural panacea for nausea.
 (2) Even the aroma calms the tummy.

-There are downsides too.
+But there are some downsides too.
 Some research shows peppermint worsens the symptoms of acid reflux.
 (11) Since many people with histamine intolerance also have acid reflux, approach peppermint tea with caution if you have frequent heartburn, reflux, or gastroesophageal reflux.
 (GERD) Be aware that caffeinated beverages, particularly coffee, can also worsen acid reflux.

 Does Peppermint Tea Have Anti-Inflammatory Benefits?